-- Direct Solution (DE45) package,

-- Preconditioned Conjugate-Gradient 2 (PCG2) package,

-- Strongly Implicit Procedure (SIP) package,

-- Slice-Successive Over Relaxation (SSOR) package, and

-- Geometric Multigrid Solver (GMG) package.
+- Direct Solution (DE45) package, - Preconditioned Conjugate-Gradient 2 (PCG2) package, - Preconditioned Conjugate-Gradient with improved nonlinear control (PCGN) package, - Strongly Implicit Procedure (SIP) package, - Slice-Successive Over Relaxation (SSOR) package, - Geometric Multigrid Solver (GMG) package, and - Newton Solver (NWT) package.

 Input parameters of these solution methods are discussed below.
-See McDonald and Harbaugh [81], [55], Harbaugh [50], and Wilson and Naff [113] for detailed mathematical background and numerical implementation of these solvers.
-Various comparisons between the solution methods can be found in Trescott [110], Kuiper [73], Behie and Forsyth [15], Scandrett [102], and Hill [56].
-Hill[56] indicates that the greatest differences in solver efficiency on scalar computers occur for threedimensional, non-linear problems.
+See McDonald and Harbaugh [85], [59], Harbaugh [53], Wilson and Naff [117], Niswonger and others [91], and Naff and Banta [90] for detailed mathematical background and numerical implementation of these solvers.
+Various comparisons between the solution methods can be found in Trescott [114], Kuiper [75], Behie and Forsyth [14], Scandrett [108], and Hill [60].
+Hill[60] indicates that the greatest differences in solver efficiency on scalar computers occur for three-dimensional, non-linear problems.
 For these types of problems, it may be well worth the time and effort to try more than one solver.